Slimonia: Paleoecology

 Fossils of Slimonia have been recovered in deposits home to diverse eurypterid faunas.
 Telychian deposits in the Pentland Hills, where remains of S. dubia have been found, preserve fossils of a large amount of other eurypterids, including Drepanopterus pentlandicus, Laurieipterus elegans, Parastylonurus ornatus, Hardieopterus macrophthalmus, Carcinosoma scoticus, Stoermeropterus conicus and Pentlandopterus minor.
 Also preserved are fossils of orthocerids, such as Geisonoceras maclareni.
 Similar levels of eurypterid diversity are also observed in fossil deposits where other species of Slimonia have been found.
 S. acuminata has been found associated with Nanahughmilleria lanceolata, Hardieopterus lanarkensis, Eusarcana obesus, Parastylonurus sigmoidalis, Carcinosoma scorpionis and Erettopterus bilobus and S. stylops have been found associated with Nanahughmilleria pygmaea, Eusarcana salteri, Hardieopterus megalops, Erettopterus brodiei, E. gigas, Hughmilleria banksi, Eurypterus cephalaspis and Pterygotus ludensis.

-The living environment of the pterygotids differed from genus to genus, with some (such as Pterygotus) being found in estuaries, while other (such as Jaekelopterus) were found in freshwater environments; Slimonia has been found in environments which appear to have been intertidal to marine.
+The living environment of the pterygotids differed from genus to genus, with some (such as Pterygotus) being found in estuaries, while other (such as Jaekelopterus) were found in freshwater environments; Slimonia has been found in environments which appear to have been intertidal to marine, Patrick Burn Formation for example is estimated to be non-marine or marginal marine or just marine environment.
 Slimonia likely preyed on smaller fish, as it lacked the enlarged cheliceral claws of the pterygotids and was smaller in size than the largest members of that group.
 Prey likely included jawless fish such as heterostracans and early osteostracans, which Slimonia would have seized with its frontal appendages.
 Slimonia traversed its living environment on spindly legs or through using its swimming appendages.
 The lungs of the genus were located on the underside of the body in a series of folds.

 Like many eurypterid species, Slimonia acuminata requires a modern re-description to properly establish defining traits and characteristics.
 Some traits that appear to be unique to S. acuminata have been described based on specimens housed at the Doncaster Museum and Art Gallery, including rows of pustules (bulges) along the marginal rim of the body and appendages.
 In some arthropods, pustules serve as attachment points of setae (bristle- or hair-like structures with sensory functions).
 Similar pustule rows have been discovered in the other eurypterid Drepanopterus abonensis, a sweep-feeder that used the marginal rim to search the substrate of its living environment for prey.
 If the pustules of S. acuminata had setae, these pustules may have functioned as tactile and sensory organs used for locating and identifying prey, together with the pedipalps (the gracile second pair of appendages, behind the chelicerae).